BeloWeb/belony-projet-final-flask/README.md

 ## Getting Started

-Follow these instructions to get Kimchi-Compass up and running on your local machine for development and testing purposes.
+Follow these instructions to get Woody Vert - Restaurant up and running on your local machine for development and testing purposes.

 ### Prerequisites